NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 - Example- GRID_TYPE: "gridded"

 ### LONVAR
 This variable is the naming convention of the longitude variable within the "GeogridIn" file the user has specified.
 Variable naming convention ONLY for gridded domain configurations.
 This is required so the NextGen Forcings Engine BMI can dyanmically initialize the domain geogrid as an ESMF regridding object.
+In the case for "gridded" domain configuration options and a user specifying downscaling options while only specifying a height variable feature on the grid, this netcdf variable (LONVAR) is then EXPECTED to contain a netcdf metadata attribute called "dx" that specifies the grid spacing in the longtiudinal direction.
+Otherwise, it will throw an error and not be able to calculate the slope and tilt of each grid cell.
 - Example- LONVAR: "XLONG_M"

 ### LATVAR
 This variable is the naming convention of the latitude variable within the "GeogridIn" file the user has specified.
 Variable naming convention ONLY for gridded domain configurations.
 This is required so the NextGen Forcings Engine BMI can dyanmically initialize the domain geogrid as an ESMF regridding object.
+In the case for "gridded" domain configuration options and a user specifying downscaling options while only specifying a height variable feature on the grid, this netcdf variable (LATVAR) is then EXPECTED to contain a netcdf metadata attribute called "dy" that specifies the grid spacing in the latitudinal direction.
+Otherwise, it will throw an error and not be able to calculate the slope and tilt of each grid cell.
 - Example- LATVAR: "XLAT_M"

 ### HGTVAR